At the forefront of the private equity market in Asia, Tim’s recent accolades include:

 - TPG in multiple matters, including (1) as part of a consortium led by Singapore Life Pte.
 Ltd. in the consortium’s $2 billion acquisition of Aviva Singapore, a licensed provider of health and general insurance, a trust platform and financial advisory services, from AVIVA International Insurance Limited, (2) the acquisition by TPG Capital Asia, TPG Growth and Ontario Teachers’ Pension Plan of up to 35% of Dream Cruises Holding Limited, a premium brand, Asian-sourced passenger cruise line with an enterprise value based on the transaction of $3.3 billion, from Genting Hong Kong Limited (HKSE:0678), the largest cruise operator in the Asia Pacific region.
 The transaction was awarded M&A Deal of the Year at the Asian Legal Business Hong Kong Law Awards 2020 and (3) the combination of Apollo Towers with Pan Asia Majestic Eagle Limited to create the largest telecommunications tower company in Myanmar

-- MBK Partners in multiple matters, including (1) its acquisition of a 20.86% stake in CAR Inc. (HKSE: 0699), China’s largest car rental service provider, (2) the $2.2 billion (including debt) take-private of CAR Inc. by way of a voluntary general offer (the transaction was the second-largest privatization in China during 2020 and was named 2021 Private Equity Deal of the Year at Mergermarket China M&A Awards), (3) as part of a consortium with Mr. Ray Zhang, The Crawford Group (parent company of the Enterprise, National and Alamo brands), Ctrip Investment Holdings and Ocean Link Partners, in the consortium's $1.75 billion (including debt) take-private of eHi Car Services Ltd. (NYSE: EHIC), a leading car rental service provider in China.
-The eHi transaction was awarded M&A Deal of the Year at the IFLR Asia-Pacific Awards 2020 and M&A Deal of the Year at The Macallan Asian Legal Business Hong Kong Law Awards 2019, (4) the acquisition of a controlling stake in Wendu Education Group, the largest provider of National Graduate Entrance Examination tutoring services in China and (5) the acquisition of a controlling stake in Siyanli, the fifth largest high-end beauty spa and medical beauty service provider in China
+- MBK Partners in multiple matters, including (1) its acquisition of a 20.86% stake in CAR Inc. (HKSE: 0699), China’s largest car rental service provider, (2) the $2.2 billion (including debt) take-private of CAR Inc. by way of a voluntary general offer (the transaction was the second-largest privatization in China during 2020 and was named 2021 Private Equity Deal of the Year at Mergermarket China M&A Awards), (3) as part of a consortium with Mr. Ray Zhang, The Crawford Group (parent company of the Enterprise, National and Alamo brands), Ctrip Investment Holdings and Ocean Link Partners, in the consortium's $1.75 billion (including debt) take-private of eHi Car Services Ltd. (NYSE: EHIC), a leading car rental service provider in China (The transaction was awarded M&A Deal of the Year at the IFLR Asia-Pacific Awards 2020 and The Macallan Asian Legal Business Hong Kong Law Awards 2019), (4) the acquisition of a controlling stake in Wendu Education Group, the largest provider of National Graduate Entrance Examination tutoring services in China and (5) the acquisition of a controlling stake in Siyanli, the fifth largest high-end beauty spa and medical beauty service provider in China